psalaets/www-source/src/posts/2015-05-11-reusable-pipelines-in-gulp-build.md

 ---
 title: Making reusable pipelines in a Gulp build
 layout: post
-meta_description: How to make reusable processing pipelines in a Gulp build
+metaDescription: How to make reusable processing pipelines in a Gulp build
 twitter_url: https://twitter.com/paulsalaets/status/597711855616978944
 ---